 Adjusting Your Social Media Strategy

 First of all, determine what works and what doesn’t, then it’s time to adjust your social media management strategy.
-The goal of tracking ROI isn’t just to show that social media is necessary, it’s ultimately to add value to your social media campaigns over time.
+The goal of tracking ROI isn’t just to show that social media is necessary, it’s ultimately to add value to your social media campaigns.

 Over to you